schibsted/spid-tech-docs/resources/articles/mobile/reviews.md

 The client id is fully public and does not need to be hidden or obfuscated in anyway.
 The client secret however should not be stored as a string in plain text but rather be hidden in some way.
 Because of the nature of mobile apps it's hard to keep secrets confidential, as a minimal effort we require clients to obfuscate credentials.
 This will not deter determined attackers but is considered better than storing them in plain text.

-The review must be made using the stage credentials of the client to be reviewed.
+The review must be made using the stage/pre credentials of the client to be reviewed.

 ### Terms and conditions